EOSgithub/linked-blog-starter-md/EH - Relic Compendium V1.2.md

 > You learn the _shape water_ cantrip (works only on blood).
 When you make a ranged attack using a bow, you can create a blood arrow in place of standard ammunition.
 Blood arrows are considered magical.
 When you use a blood shot you also add your Constitution modifier to the damage.

 > **Bloodseeker's Recalling Mark (T2)**
-> When you make an attack roll with a blood arrow and miss, you can use a bonus action to reroll the attack roll against the original target.
+> When you make an attack roll with a blood arrow and miss, you can use a bonus action to reroll the attack roll against the original target or another one within 15ft.
 You learn an additional blood shot option.
+When using a blood arrow, the weapon die increases by one size.

 ---
 ---
 ## Living Nightmare Set
 *(Usable by: Fighter or Con 15+)*
+*Body horror fighter who abandons armor for morphic flesh weapons and can consume corpses for disguises.*

 > **Flesh Sculptor's Gift (T1)**
 > You lose proficiency with heavy armor and shields.
 While not wearing armor your AC is 11 + Dex + Con.
 Your eldritch flesh is capable of devouring specific magical weapons, possibly adding their properties to your body (DM's discretion, requires 1 hour ritual).

 > **Morphic Sinew (T1)**
 > As a bonus action you can mutate your arms, transforming them into four different biological weapons:
-> - **Stinger**: 2d8 piercing
+> - **Stinger**: 1d8 piercing & 1d8 poison
 > - **Hammer Arm**: 2d6 bludgeoning, push 15 feet on hit
 > - **Tendinous Lash**: 1d4 slashing, reach 15 ft, topple
 > - **Sinister Aegis**: Reaction +2 AC until the start of your next turn